mearns/pyps/sphinx/source/brainstorm.rst

 transformation might be a *translation* of a source point a certain distance along a vector (represented by two other points).

+Creating transforms as wrappers doesn't seem to want to work well.
+It's difficult to do in a useful object oriented way (how do you provide correct access to the useful points and lengths specific to a shape?), and many of them seem impossible, particularly angles.
+How do you know the effects of a transformation on an angle.
+Is it always prserved for linear transformations?
+Maybe it is.
+So maybe I can do it.

 Layers
 ----------------